 - Whether you previously disclosed the information to your employer and nothing was done about it.

 To be able to claim any compensation, you must have suffered negative effects.
 For a whistleblowing claim these effects must have occurred as a result of making your disclosure.
 Legal protection means you have a right to seek redress for any negative consequences you suffer from whistleblowing.
 As such, if your disclosure meets the other requirements above, you are entitled to be compensated for your dismissal or for suffering detriment.

 You must show that your dismissal was a direct consequence of your whistleblowing disclosure.
 However, if you can prove you have made a protected disclosure, it is possible for a tribunal to draw inferences that your disclosure led to your dismissal.

 Detrimental treatment could come from your employer or your co-workers.
 However, the motive behind your detrimental treatment must be the whistleblowing disclosure you made.
 This means whoever is inflicting the detriment must have personal knowledge that you made a disclosure and this must be the reason why they are ‘victimising’ you.

 How long do I have to make a whistleblowing claim?

-In general, you have 3 months in which to make a whistleblowing claim.
+In general, you have 3 months less one day in which to make a whistleblowing claim.
 Missing the deadline usually means you will be unable to bring a claim.
 If in doubt, it is usually a good idea to start the ACAS Early Conciliation period in order to “stop the clock.”